kwodzicki/pywbgt/README.md

 From here the user can run any Notebooks or scripts they wish with the confidence that their work is in a fully reproducible environment.

 # Using the package
-As this package is intended to be a complete processing and analysis package, various sub-packages are included for different stages in the analysis pipeline.

-## `pywbgt` Modules
-The main modules in the package are used for computing WBGT estimates.
 This package includes codes a few algorithms for estimating wetbulb temperature and natural wetbulb temperature that are not associated with the three main WBGT algorithms.
 Codes for adjusting wind speeds to given heights above ground level are also included.
 The NREL SPA code is also provided as part of this package.